 - Planning a series of conversations on Land Relationships with fellow innovators and recipients of support from the Kalliopeia Foundation.

-Join the Commons Alliance
+Connect with the Commons Alliance

 Members of the Commons Alliance will have access to: